daandouwe/perceptron-dependency-parser/README.md

 ```
 Due to the sheer enormity of the feature-set, the model saved model is still pretty big: ~140 MB!

+### Parallel `new`
+Both featurizing and training can now be done in parallel.
+To be precise: asynchronous and lock-free, also known as [Hogwild!](https://arxiv.org/pdf/1106.5730.pdf) because without locks, processors might block each other wile rewriting memory ('a herd of hogs stepping on each others trotters').
+Since our optimization problem is sparse, meaning that most updates only modify a small number of the total parameters, this does not affect the quality of the learning algorithm.

+By default we use all the available processors, so expect some venting.

 ## Accuracy
-A fully converged training run (15 epochs) on the minimal feature-set gave the following results:
+A fully converged training run (15 epochs) on the basic feature set gave the following results:
 ```
 Train UAS 96.43
 Dev UAS 81.98